groznee/groznee/README.md

 - 👋 Hi, I’m @groznee
 - 👀 I’m interested in coding and computer science
-- 🌱 I’m currently learning Java and Python
+- 🌱 I’m currently learning Java, Networks and Security

 ## Code examples of the material on the Oracle 1Z0-809 Java SE 8 Programmer II exam: <!-- omit in toc -->